go-chassis/go-chassis/README.md

 - With many build-in function like route management, circuit breaker, load balancing, monitoring etc, your don't need to investigate, implement and integrate many solutions yourself.

-- go chassis supports Istio control panel, go chassis can bring better performance to go program, you can use Istio configurations to control go chassis.

 # Features